ZhibinHuang/Mini_Project1/README.md

 The following photos show the result, MySQL database and MongoDB of my project:

-The user ZhibinHuang download StephenCurry30 from recent 40 tweets and store tags in databases.
+The user ZhibinHuang download recent 40 tweets from twitter @StephenCurry30 and store tags in databases.
 After then, I search the keyword "basketball" and returen the results to the screen.

 ![draw](https://user-images.githubusercontent.com/43126280/49332056-65ef6780-f574-11e8-83c3-77b279fb93df.jpeg)